 My teaching style is playful and explorative.
 In my classes, you can expect emphasis on the use of breath to support movement and deepen the experience, as well as useful alignment cues to ensure safety and optimal functioning of the body.
 It is my hope that students will leave my classes feeling a stronger connection to the Self, grounded, and open in both body and mind.
 I look forward to seeing you in class, learning, growing and creating together.”

 Crystal was born and raised here in Portland, Oregon.
-She has a BA in Psychology.
+She is an online MSW student.
 In addition to practicing and teaching yoga, she enjoys working at her friend’s super fun bar, Turn!
 Turn!
 Turn! and handcrafting candles.
 You can most often find her spending time with her family; Ricardo and little Nola.

 “I’ve been practicing yoga since 2000 and loving it!
 Since 2015, I have over 500 yoga teacher training hours, including Living Yoga’s training.

 My classes are intended to provide students with a safe and fun environment to have their own practice.
 I encourage students to let their bodies tell them where to go, taking a modification, an extra challenge, or something different than what I suggest.
 In my classes, we will aim to collectively focus on the breath and stay in the present moment, all while giving our bodies a good work out.